 - Spray or add thin layer of oil on inside of crock pot.
 In three parts, layer potatoes and cheese. **refer to step-by-step photographs

 - After layering of potatoes and cheese is finished, pour left over cream mixture evenly over potatoes.

-- Cook on high for 6-8 hours, gently stirring 3 times every 2 hours.
+- Cook on low for 6-8 hours, gently stirring 3 times every 2 hours.
 When stirring, with wooden spoon, gently scrape the edges inside the slow cooker free of the cheese.
 When finished stirring, press potato slices down evenly into the cheese sauce.